Free shipping on all orders over £10 (Excluding stamps)

 For obvious reasons, if you were best buds then you’ll want to put something more heartfelt, perhaps funny, about the times you’ve shared and things you’ve done.

 Friends love to reminisce, especially if you’ve spent a lot of time together and grown close over the years.
-This means looking back at the times you’ve shared in the workplace, and using these occasions as a source of inspiration for the leaving card message.
+This means looking back at the times you’ve shared in the workplace and using these occasions as a source of inspiration for the leaving card wishes.

 If you weren’t as close to the person leaving, then it’s a case of writing the bare minimum, but nothing too short or rude.
 Odds on you didn’t have a personal, public vendetta against one another, so you can keep it short and sweet with a simple, friendly comment.